Student Handbooks

 Reception

 Receptions, normally held following the senior recital, are optional.
 Student is responsible for set up and clean up.
+When you book your recital date, you may also request tables.
+Tables can also be requested through Cedric Burrell.
+Be sure to clean up well after your reception.

 Recital Checklist